haohanchen/Lecture_ChatGPT/README.md

         set
     -   If satisfactory, go to Step 4
     -   If not satisfactory:
-        -   Investigate cases with disagreement
+        -   Examine cases where human coders disagree with the machine
         -   Modify instructions
         -   Check the “training” set
-        -   Go to Step 2
+        -   Go back to **Step 2**
 -   **Step 4**: Apply ChatGPT to annotate documents outside the “training” set.

-## Be careful

--   Error handling

--   Content moderation

 ## Other General Tips